tedxnortheasternu/website/README.md

 - [Sanity's GitHub Discussions][sanity-github]
 - [Sanity's Community Slack][sanity-community]

-### How can I remove the "Next steps" block from my personal website?

-You can remove it by deleting the `IntroTemplate` component in `/app/(personal)/layout.tsx`.

 ## Next steps

 - [Join our Slack community to ask questions and get help][sanity-community]